The Transformational Leadership Trifecta

 A Solid Management System for Sustained Growth

 Relentlessly aligning projects to corporate objectives and moving a company with intention from tool-driven to principle-driven stages are necessary first steps for increasing profitability and gaining market share.
 It can take years to reap significant benefits from those initiatives.
 These improvement efforts can reach a plateau.
-It is therefore critical to develop a system to sustain improvement indefinitely.
+It is therefore critical to develop a Management System to sustain improvement indefinitely.
 The goal is to implement a disciplined, systematic approach that helps an organization achieve its strategic objectives through enterprise-wide alignment and cross-functional problem-solving.

-The system leverages monthly, weekly, daily and hourly monitoring to increase employee engagement and provide real-time feedback and corrective actions.
+The management system leverages monthly, weekly, daily and hourly monitoring to increase employee engagement and provide real-time feedback and corrective actions.
 It offers organizations a pragmatic new way to align daily business activities with long-term strategy execution—cascading objectives and measures deep into the enterprise.
 In short, it instills a problem-solving culture throughout the company.
 Together, this trifecta of policy deployment for better alignment, Lean for better execution, and a management system for sustained improvement will position a company for enduring operational excellence and accelerated value creation.

-The combination of all three helps managers to understand and deploy leadership behaviors that address under-performance within a systematic review process, encouraging employee engagement and decision-making throughout the enterprise.
+The combination of all three helps managers to understand and deploy operational leadership behaviors that address under-performance within a systematic review process, encouraging employee engagement and decision-making throughout the enterprise.
 It offers business leaders a new ability to shift their focus from short-term firefighting to process improvement, proactive issue resolution and sustainable performance.
 A relentless approach to coaching and mentoring supports a company-wide culture of problem-solving and helps organizations achieve goals, accelerate change and sustain improvement.

 Opt-in to receive links to blog posts, case studies, and informative reports published by TBM and our partners.
 We periodically send emails to let you know when new information is available.